solomonalbertsongore/MART441-WebTechnologies/hw6/README.md

-This week was fun and challenging for me!
-There were quite a few new concepts that I explored, especially with event listeners and element creation via JS.
-I had to do a lot of research and referencing to get to the goal for this week.
-I'm quite happy about it though now that it's all said and done!
-I tried to link all of the sources I refenereced for use later.
-Thanks for an interesting week!
+This week I've been struggling quite a bit.
+I realized that during last weeks homework I made a mistake regarding populating the new images, and giving them all the same id's (so I can check if they match later).
+Also, I'm struggling to figure out how I'm going to determine if the player fails or not.
+And finally I had a rather stressful week, and haven't been able to set aside as much time as I would have liked for this homework.
+However, I'm going to continue to do my best and get it done!